Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

 ### Task 1: Setup Code Scanning

-Code scanning in GitHub Advanced Security for Azure DevOps lets you analyze the code in an Azure DevOps repository to find security vulnerabilities and coding errors.
-Any problems identified by the analysis are raised as an alert.
-Code scanning uses CodeQL to identify vulnerabilities.
+Code Scanning in GitHub Advanced Security for Azure DevOps enables automated analysis of your code to detect security vulnerabilities and coding issues.
+By integrating CodeQL, it provides in-depth insights into potential flaws in your codebase.
+Alerts are generated for any detected issues, helping you address them before deployment.
+This ensures continuous security and quality improvement in your development workflow.

 1. Select the pipeline **eShopOnweb**.